-We start with analysis developed in \cite{Ho2016GenerativeAI}: The regularized IRL objective $L({\pi, r})$ given by Eq. \ref{eq:irl}, is concave in the policy and convex in rewards.
-And has a unique saddle point where it is optimized.
+We start with the analysis developed in \cite{Ho2016GenerativeAI}: \begin{prop} The regularized IRL objective $L({\pi, r})$ given by Eq. \ref{eq:irl} is convex in the occupancy measure of the policy ($\rho_\pi$) and concave in the reward function (r), and for a strongly convex regularizer $\psi$ has a unique saddle point $(\pi^*, r^*)$. \end{prop}

-To characterize the $Q$-functions it is useful to transform the optimization problem over rewards to a problem over $Q$-functions.
-We can get a one-to-one correspondence between $r$ and $Q$:
+To characterize the $Q$-functions obtained using Inverse RL it is useful to transform the IRL problem over rewards to a problem over $Q$-functions.